Freiling87/CCU/CCU/Scratchpad.md

       - Ice Gibs
       - Normal Gibs
   - Objects
-    - Readables are now supported!
+    - It's a banner day for the rude... you can now read emails!
 In the editor, you can now add text to certain objects and it will be readable as if it were a Sign.
-      - Readable objects: Computer, Gravestone, Shelf, Sign, Podium
 - **Tweaks**
   - Pay Debt is now scaled to Cost Scale traits
   - Untrusting/er/est: Added exceptions for Leave Weapons Behind, Offer Motivation, Pay Debt & Pay Entrance Fee.